 Science!
 Horror!
 Camp!
 Step back to the golden age of B science movies during our monthly film night, a part of our Thursday evening programming.

 Mammals Curator Bob Timm will share information about one mammal species each month at a special drop-in event for children and families.
-For Dec.
-7, the mammal of the month will be wolves - all about their habitat, characteristics and behavior.
+Learn about mammal habitats, characteristics and behavior.

 Mammals Curator Bob Timm will share information about one mammal species each month at a special drop-in event for children and families.
-Watch for information on the museum's Facebook page to learn what the featured mammal of the month will be.
+Learn about mammal habitats, characteristics and behavior.
+For February, we're focusing on everyone's favorite trashcan thief, the raccoon.